Where to Set Google Analytics 4 Code

 When you are setting up your Google Analytics account, you will stumble upon your unique code.
 If you have already set up your account, then you can access the code by doing the following:

-In short, regardless of whether you are using a CMS such as WordPress, Joomla, MediaWiki or another platform, or you are building a website completely on HTML, in all cases, you should place the Google Analytics code within the <Head> section of your website.
-This is due to the fact that this particular section is present on all your web pages and therefore, the code will be present on all of them.
-This is important because doing so allows Google Analytics to gain data from the entirety of your website, and not only from some of it.
+In short, regardless of whether you are using a CMS such as WordPress, Joomla, MediaWiki, or another platform, or you are building a website completely on HTML, in all cases, you should place the Google Analytics code within the <Head> section of your website.
+This is due to the fact that this particular section is present on all your web pages, and therefore, the code will be present on all of them.
+This is important because doing so allows Google Analytics to gain data from the entirety of your website, and not only from specific pages.

 If you are interested in more technical details, then check out how do websites work.